WinVector/wrapr/extras/LinkExample.md

 -   It insists on multiple arguments coming in as vectors (hence the use of "`c()`" throughout).
 -   It runs into a bit of trouble with verbs that take expressions (`mutate_se()` being the most complicated) in that it needs a helper to substitute in the name of the variable holding the column name, which is later substituted out for the actual column name by `seplyr`.
 In this example we used `glue::glue()` to perform the substitution, but we could also try `paste0()` or `gsub()`.

-However, for many verbs (`group_by_se()`, `arrange_se()`, `rename_se()`, and `select_se()`) the value oriented notation is in fact quite natural.
-In these cases if our column names are in variables these verbs are very concise and really in no sense inferior to the `dplyr()` originals.
+The lesson from `seplyr` is the `mutate()` verb does indeed need some kind of expression manipulation tooling (direct string manipulation feeling too crude).
+However, for the rest of the verbs the value oriented notation is in fact quite natural, and really in no sense inferior to the `dplyr` originals.

 Conclusion
 ----------

+Name substitution is a reasonable need that arises when re-using `R` work or when trying to iterate of column names.
+I have been publicly exploring variations of substitution systems so that `R` users can make an informed *choice* of one or more that most meets their needs and addresses their personal trade-offs between: power, safety, readability, and teachability.
+These sections are not each independent "yet another way of performing name substitution", but parts of a public conversation that should be had before name substitution is considered settled and fixed in stone.

 A part-time `R` user will not have the background to quickly compare all of the available substitution systems.
 In fact such a user will only come to need a substitution system when they have a problem.
 So by definition they are in in the middle of some other task.
-So it is up to expert partners to evaluate and explain alternatives.
+It is up to expert partners to evaluate and explain alternatives.

 There is a temptation that if you are going to only teach one system it might as well be `rlang`/`tidyeval` as "that is what now comes with `dplyr`".
-I feel this is a false savings as while `rlang`/`tidyeval` "is already in `dplyr`" the `rlang`/`tidyeval` concepts are not "already in the user" (and in fact include a fairly number of irregular details, needing to be taught and memorized).
+I feel this is a false savings as while `rlang`/`tidyeval` "is already in `dplyr`" the `rlang`/`tidyeval` concepts and *details* are not "already in the user" (and in fact include a fairly number of irregular exceptions, needing to be taught and memorized).

 Our preference is: `wrapr::let()`. `wrapr::let()` delivers a lot of (safe) power for a modest amount of cognitive load.
-Each of the above systems involves different trade-offs and compromises, and we feel one must really try a few in production before being an expert.
+Each of the above systems involves different trade-offs and compromises, and we feel one must really try a few in production before having an expert opinion.